31 Best Books by Jewish Writers and Authors

-This list is definitely not a complete list because there is no way we could highlight all the wonderful Jewish writers and authors but, we hope that this list gives you some inspiration.
+This list is definitely not a complete list because there is no way we could highlight all the wonderful Jewish writers and authors but, we hope that this list gives you some inspiration to find a wonderful book, read it, and share it.

 Best Contemporary Fiction Books by Jewish Writers